 The scale and utility of my projects have a great range.
 Pragmatic need generally drives my wood working projects.
-Designers, talk about intentionality and how an object expresses some essence, but in wood working, I find the design and engineering needs converge.
-While I am working on a project in the building phase, I am motivate by I how I think people are going to love to touch and look at the finished product.
-That is why I love wood as a medium and defines my target level of performance when crafting.
+Designers, talk about intentionality and how an object expresses some essence, but in wood working, I find design and engineering needs converge.
+While I am working on a project in the building phase, I am motivated by I how I think people are going to love to touch and look at the finished product.
+Bringing together form and function, design and engenerring is why I love wood as a medium.
+Feeling the wood and imagining how others will feel the same thing defines my target level of performance when crafting.
 For my more pragmatic projects, like designers, I want the utility of the object to excel to the point where people don’t think about the object any more, it just exists and looks like it belongs in its space.

 Extensions to existing furniture